 You have a few different formatting options when it comes to writing your thank-you note.
 You can 1) hand-write it, 2) type it up and print it out, or 3) email it to your interviewers.
 There are benefits and drawbacks to each format, and you should choose the one that makes the most sense given convenience and the type of company to which you are applying.
 For instance, handwritten notes are more personalized and can demonstrate your passion for the position.
 However, for a very time-sensitive situation, an immediate and polite email might be most appropriate (for more on email etiquette, see Section 11.1).
-For more on the benefits and limitations of each format, see CES's handy "Professional Emails and Thank-You Notes2" guide on the Job Search Resources page.
+For more on the benefits and limitations of each format, see this handy "Professional Emails and Thank-You Notes" guide for college students.